andrmor/ANTS2/README.md

 + Optimization and development of event reconstruction techniques
 + Adaptive (iterative) reconstruction of response of light sensors using flood field illumination data
-+ Reconstruction and filtering of events for experimental/simulation data using +Statistical methods(including GPU-based implementations) +Artificial Neural Networks
++ Reconstruction and filtering of events for experimental/simulation data using
+  * Statistical methods(including GPU-based implementations)
+  * Artificial Neural Networks
-  +kNN-based methods
+  * kNN-based methods

 + GUI + JavaScript / Pythin scripting
 + Particle simulations can be automatically delegated to Geant4